fiskaltrust/release-notes/middleware/middleware-1.3.29.md

 Temporary files in the `fiskaltrust/service/Exports/` folder are now automatically cleaned after they're no longer needed.
 Unneeded tmp files will also be cleaned up at startup.

 There is a new queue configuration parameter `StoreTemporaryExportFiles` which can be set in the portal for all queues.
-The default is `false` and can be set to `true` to keep temporaty export files.
+The default is `false` and can be set to `true` to keep temporary export files.

 ## Affected packages
 Packages not listed here were not updated, as we decided to not increase the version of unchanged packages.
 All packages with versions greater or equal to 1.3.1 are compatible with each other (it is e.g. possible to use _fiskaltrust.Middleware.SCU.Swissbit.1.3.1_ with the new queue packages).